davevanveen/compsensing_dip/README.md

 Note: We recommend experimenting with the DCGAN architecture and dataset parameters to obtain the best possible reconstructions.

-### Generating learned regularization parameters for a new dataset.
+### Generating learned regularization parameters for a new dataset
+---
 The purpose of this section is to generate a new (\mu, \Sigma) based on layer-wise weights of the DCGAN.
 This functionality will be added soon.